The-McGrail-Foundation/MIMEDefang-website/content/categories/snippets/async_virus.md

 Title: How do I scan for viruses using the async ClamAV interface?
 Date: 2026-06-27 12:03:00
 Category: snippets
+Description: Perl filter snippet to scan for viruses asynchronously via the ClamAV clamd socket or clamdscan --stream interface.
 Tags: Async
 Num: 019
 Status: published